enasequence/ena-browser-documentation/browser/ena-record.rst

 Minimal View
 ------------

-Display the immediate parent and the limited number of children of the selected tax id.
+Display the immediate parent and a limited number of children for the selected tax id.

 Tax Tree
 ========